VideoMem/mql-lpclient-latest/README.md

 Also, you can test it directly from a Windows terminal using the lpclient_test.exe provided in lpc/bin folder.

-## Goals

-Reliable communication when one or many workers have delayed replies.\
-Reliable communication when one or many workers crashes, and some external procedure restarts them.\
-Stable application control, when things don't go as expected.

 ## Limitations
 You can add up to 65535 servers to this client, if you need more than this, please let me know.\